wso2/docs-is/en/docs/deploy/migrate/what-has-changed.md

 This sections contains the details of the updates realted to User Management section in IS 5.12.0.

 ### Configuring Custom Userstore Managers
-In earlier versions of WSO2 IS, we  enabled custom userstore managers by adding the following configuration to the ```deployment.toml``` file.
+In earlier versions of WSO2 IS, custom userstore managers were enabled by adding the following configuration to the ```deployment.toml``` file.

 ``` js
 [user_store_mgt]